NoahDragon/CodeLab/ImageProcessing/README.md

 	and Its Application for Image Contrast Enhancement".
 IEEE Trans. on IMAGE PROCESSING, VOL. 18, NO. 9, pp. 1921-1935(2009).

-They didn't provide any source code, I implemented them by my own comprehension of their works.
+They didn't provide any source codes, I implemented them by my own comprehension of their works.